Danimer Scientific

 Danimer Scientific owns the patent for Nodax medium-chain-length branched polyhydroxyalkanoates, mcl-PHA.
 The company uses PHA and other biopolymers to create a range of applications such as additives, aqueous coatings, extrusion coating, extrusion lamination, fibers, film resins, hot melt adhesives, injection molding, thermoforming and wax replacement polymers.
 In addition, Danimer Scientific offers research and development in the formulation of biopolymers.
 Danimer Scientific also provides toll manufacturing and compounding services, allowing partners to use the Bainbridge facility to manufacture products.

-Background
+History

-DaniMer Scientific
+Danimer Scientific

-DaniMer Scientific was formed in 2004 to create biodegradable and sustainable solutions to the global dependency on traditional plastics, by using biopolymer materials such as polylactic acid (PLA).
-DaniMer Scientific specializes in customizing biopolymer formulations.
+Danimer Scientific was founded in 2004 to create biodegradable and sustainable solutions to the global dependency on traditional plastics, by using biopolymer materials such as polylactic acid (PLA).
+Danimer Scientific specializes in customizing biopolymer formulations.